Sufflavus/Mint/README.md

 JavaScript helpful functions

 ## Setup & Dependencies
-1. mint-utils.js (does not have any dependencies)
+1. Add a file [mint-utils.js](https://github.com/Sufflavus/Mint/blob/master/src/mint-utils.js) (does not have any dependencies) on the page.

 ```html
 <head>

 </head>
 <body>